 Wireless connectivity is not available in the University Apartments.
 Residents may supply and connect their personal wireless routers for their wireless convenience.
-The following wireless routers have been fully tested and are guaranteed to be compatible on the Andrews University campus network:
+The following wireless router has been fully tested and is guaranteed to be compatible on the Andrews University campus network:

 Because there are various makes and models of wireless routers, ITS is unable to test compatibility of all of them on our network and thereby unable to fully support all these devices.
 You may attempt to configure your own personal wireless router not listed above.
 However, because of time and network constraints, ITS technicians may choose not to configure any wireless router not listed above.